xoascf/SuRun/SuRun/ReadMe.txt

     Admin" System Menu hooks are used
 * SuRun has no Start Menu entry anymore.
 You can configure and uninstall SuRun from the Control Panel
+* BeOrBecomeSuRunner uses different Strings for Setup/Run

 ToDo:
 ---------------------
-* SuRun /SYSMENUHOOK must exit when no hooks are used at all
-* BeOrBecomeSuRunner must use different Strings for Setup/Run

 To be done in future:
 ---------------------